triciasawyer/Reading-notes-401/prep-work.md

 ### Things I want to know more about

-++Practice in the Terminal:++ I want to know more about the commands and be able to just know them by heart to be able to use them confidently.
+<u>Practice in the Terminal:</u> I want to know more about the commands and be able to just know them by heart to be able to use them confidently.

 ++The Growth Mindset:++ I want to know more about being able to grow mentally so I can better myself whether that be for work or just growing as a person in general.
 Confidence is a big one that I want to grow in.